-- (a) The RCAM allows making an initial assessment based on visual observation of contaminants on the runway surface: their type depth and coverage, as well as the outside air temperature.
+- (a) The RCAM allows making an initial assessment based on visual observation of contaminants on the runway surface: their type, depth and coverage, as well as the outside air temperature.
 Downgrading and upgrading is an integral part of the assessment process and essential to developing relevant reports of the prevailing runway surface condition.
-When all other observations, experience and local knowledge indicate that the primary assignment of the RWYCC does not reflect the prevailing conditions accurately, a downgrade or upgrade should be made.

 - (b) Examples of aspects to be considered in assessing the runway slipperiness for the downgrade process:

 - (1) Prevailing weather conditions

 - (i) stable sub-freezing temperature

 - (ii) dynamic conditions

-- (iii) active precipitation
+- (iii) active precipitation.

 - (2) Observations

 - (3) Measurements

 - (i) friction measurements

 - (ii) vehicle behaviour

 - (iii) shoe scraping

 - (4) Experience (local knowledge)

 - (5) Special air-reports

 - (c) When the complete removal of contaminants cannot be achieved, but the RWYCC initially assigned does not reflect the real surface condition, the aerodrome personnel may apply the upgrade procedures.
 Upgrading is applicable only when the initial RWYCC is 0 or 1.
 Upgrading can only occur up to RWYCC 3.

-- (d) When upgrading RWYCC 0 and 1, a preponderance of evidence should exist pointing towards the higher RWYCC.
+- (d) When upgrading RWYCC 0 and 1, a preponderance of evidence needs to exist pointing towards the higher RWYCC.

-- (e) When a friction measuring device is used for upgrading purposes, a preponderance of evidence should exist.
-In order to upgrade a RWYCC 0 or 1 to no higher than RWYCC 3, the friction measuring device should demonstrate an equivalent friction to that of a wet runway (RWYCC 5) or higher.
+- (e) When a friction measuring device is used for upgrading purposes, a preponderance of evidence needs to exist.
+In order to upgrade a RWYCC 0 or 1 to no higher than RWYCC 3, the friction

+measuring device needs to demonstrate an equivalent friction to that of a wet runway (RWYCC 5) or higher.